The cryptocurrency community is usually divided into three major camps when it comes to potential ways to earn over time.

 - The availability and price of computer systems

 The difficulty factor is strongly related to the hash rate of Bitcoin as it measures the transaction validation in hashes per second.
-The network is designed to produce a certain number of bitcoins per second, and when there are more active miners, the difficulty increases to ensure that the level is of distribution is static.
+The network is designed to produce a certain number of bitcoins per second, and when there are more active miners, the difficulty increases to ensure that the level of distribution is static.

-Now we can see why the question doesn’t have just a “yes” or “no” answer.
+With all this in mind, we can see why the question doesn’t have just a “yes” or “no” answer.
 In fact, by looking at all of those factors, each future miner should ask himself whether or not it’s worth it for him.
 But before heading to the hardware store to make large purchases with the idea of Bitcoin mining, make sure that you have made all of the needed calculations.

 Mining has become a billion-dollar industry in recent years, with so many large players trying to establish further control.
 However, those changes are generally excluding individual miners, yet many continue to do it and manage to make profits.
 In 2024, Bitcoin is expected to go through its fourth halving, cutting the rewards that miners receive in half to 3.125 BTC.